AsyncFuncAI/deepwiki-open/api/README.md

 PORT=8001  # Optional, defaults to 8001
 ```

+If you're not using Ollama mode, you need to configure an OpenAI API key for embeddings.
+Other API keys are only required when configuring and using models from the corresponding providers.

 > 💡 **Where to get these keys:**
 > - Get a Google API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
 > - Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)